 change if you could gradually become less reactive, so that you could respond with emotional generosity and empathic limits to all behavior from your

-child.
-It isn't easy -- in fact, it's very hard! -- but it is possible.
+This isn't easy -- in fact, it's very hard! -- but it is possible.
+And like most things, the more you do it, the easier it gets.

 Here's the secret.
 When you start to lash out, for any reason, try to remind yourself to simply Stop.
 Drop your agenda (just until you calm yourself.)
 Take a deep Breath.